-Your air conditioning unit works hard, especially during the summer heat.
+Your air-conditioning unit works hard, especially during the summer heat.
 You want that equipment to last as long as possible.
 Keeping your AC unit in good working order and using it wisely will help the equipment run smoothly.

 At least once a year, you need to have a professional HVAC technician inspect and tune your A/C unit.
 You can do it in the fall after the summer is over or in the spring before you fire it up.
 Most homeowners choose to have this work done in the spring to make sure there are no problems left over from the winter months.

-Your air conditioning unit depends on a free flow of clean air to function properly.
+Your air-conditioning unit depends on a free flow of clean air to function properly.
 If the filter gets clogged, air flow can become restricted.
 That causes the unit to work harder and longer, just to keep your home at a comfortable temperature.
 This extra wear and tear means more repair bills down the line and it shortens the life of the entire unit.
 On top of everything else, your energy bills will skyrocket.

-Each of these will help you keep your A/C unit working for years to come.
+Each of these tips will help you keep your A/C unit working for years to come.
 Do a little bit every month.
 It is a small time investment that will pay off with a long-lasting A/C unit.

 Originally published 09/28/17.
 Last updated 03/19/19.View electricity plans